dmcg/gilded-rose-tdd/REFACTORING.md

 - rename wrapper to it
 - and then ?.let
 - talk about ?:
-- undo and show that IJ will do it for us
+- undo and show that IJ will do it for us (replace with safe access) -
--
 #### [configuring.kt](src/main/java/com/gildedrose/config/configuring.kt)
 - Use let to convert dslContextFor into a nice chain